ListopiaTeam/Frontend/README.md

 - *Please note that this project is still work in progress*
 - The website is available at: [https://listopia-frontend.netlify.app](https://listopia-frontend.netlify.app)

+## Short Explanation Of The Software

+- ### What Is Listopia?
+    - Listopia is a social website for creating recommendation lists

+- ### Target Audience
+    - Currently we're focusing on gaming so our users would most likely be gamers

 ## Requirements
 - Modern Web Browser
     - Currently the website works best on larger screens but most of it is usable on mobile as well
 - Active Internet Connection
 - Registration To Access All Features (Email, Username, Password & Optional Profile Picture)
-    - Account and content made by users can be deleted by the user themselves or by moderators
+    - Account and content made by users can be deleted by the user themselves or by admins

 ## Features & Usage Guide